imronuke/ADPRES/docs/quick-guides.md

 2. One conditional card: `%XSEC`
 3. One optional card   : `%CASE`

-You find the detailed description for each card [here](https://imronuke.github.io/ADPRES/card-desc), but we will explain them briefly here
+You find the detailed description for each card [here](https://imronuke.github.io/ADPRES/card-desc), but we will explain them briefly now
 ### [%MODE Card](https://imronuke.github.io/ADPRES/mode)
 This is the mode of ADPRES calculation.
 Since here we want to calculate static forward calculation (eigenvalue problem) the calculation mode is `FORWARD`.
 The detailed description of this card is [here](https://imronuke.github.io/ADPRES/mode).
 ### [%CASE Card](https://imronuke.github.io/ADPRES/case)